 In the case of these muffins, I went to one of my favorite gluten-free bloggers for inspiration.
 Sometimes it’s good when to know to reach out for a helping hand.
 I’m okay with admitting that!

 Take II was far more successful than take I, that’s for sure!

 Preheat oven to 350F.
 Line a muffin pan with paper or silicon liners and set aside.

 Combine all wet ingredients in a large bowl.

 Whisk all dry ingredients in a medium-sized bowl.

 Add dry ingredients to wet ingredients and mix until incorporated.
 Don’t mix too much or you’ll have rock-hard muffins.

-Coat sliced strawberries in a sprinkle of buckwheat flour and palm sugar… just ignore the herby dill label on that jar.
+Coat sliced strawberries in a sprinkle of buckwheat flour and coconut sugar… just ignore the herby dill label on that jar.
 That jar was from the batch of pickles I made last September and I can’t bear to remove the sticker just because it’s such an awesome label for a jar.
 That, and every time my sister sees it she starts to giggle.
-This one’s for you, Christina
+This one’s for you, Christina ;)

 Add coated strawberries to the muffin mixture, folding in just until incorporated.